|

 notification that had been closed/timed out.

 Dunst has Wayland support since version 1.6.0.
-Because the Wayland protocol is
+Because the Wayland

-Some dunst features on wayland might need your compositor to
+Some dunst features on Wayland might need your compositor to

 support a certain protocol.
 Dunst will warn you if an optional feature isn't